chriscareycode/nagiostv-4-nodejs/README.md

 - $ ember serve
 - access your web server on the hostname and port ember.js shows you

+Upgrading your development build
+- $ cd nagiostv-4
+- $ git pull --rebase
+- $ ember serve
+- access your web server on the hostname and port Ember.js shows you

+Upgrading and creating a development build
+- $ cd nagiostv-4
+- $ git pull --rebase
+- $ ember build
+- then copy the contents of the dist/ directory to your web server

 TODO
 ------------
 Features to work on next